sahib/misc/debugging/slides.typ

     Feel free to share some cool debugging stories after the talk.

     Print the second slide of this presentation as reminder!

+    And if you don't mind you can also give me feedback - either now or via Slack.
     ```
   )